 - Check Registration status Charities operating in California and telemarketers soliciting donations in California are required to register with the Attorney General’s Registry of Charitable Trusts.
 They are also required to file annual financial reports.
-Confirm that the charity is registered and up-to-date with their financial reporting by searching the Attorney General’s Registry of Charitable Trusts at www.oag.ca.gov/charities.
+Confirm that the charity and fundraiser are registered and up-to-date with their financial reporting by searching the Attorney General’s website for their records at www.oag.ca.gov/charities.
 Remember: current registration status with the Attorney General’s Office does not mean the Attorney General endorses or has approved the activities of the organization.

-- Give to organizations you trust Do your research before giving.
+- Give to organizations you trust Do research before giving.
 Review the charity’s purpose and its financial records, and find out how it spends donations on the Attorney General’s website at www.oag.ca.gov/charities.
-Consider how much the charity spends directly on its charitable cause, and how much goes to overhead and employee compensation?
+Consider how much the charity spends directly on its charitable cause, and how much goes to overhead and employee compensation.
 Research charities in your community and support those charities that make a positive impact.

-- Ask for written materials Ask for information in writing about charitable programs and finances, and also to confirm the charity’s name, address, and its nonprofit status.
+- Ask for written materials Ask the charity for information in writing about its programs and finances, and also to confirm the charity’s name, address, and its nonprofit status.

 - Be vigilant when donating after natural disasters or tragedies Well intentioned or otherwise, charities are sometimes formed overnight to address calamities, but they often lack the experience, contacts, and staff to respond to these disasters.
 Even during a crisis, take time to research a charity before giving.

 - Avoid tax confusion: Know the difference between “tax-exempt” nonprofit and tax-deductible Being a nonprofit does not mean the organization is exempt from taxation, or that your donation is tax-deductible.
-There are many different types of nonprofit organizations, and generally, a tax-exempt organization is not required to pay federal or state income taxes.
-But donations to tax-exempt organizations are not always tax-deductible.
-The fact that an organization has a “Tax ID Number” or provides a receipt that says "Keep This Receipt For Your Records" does not mean the organization is a charity,that it is tax-exempt, or that your donation is tax-deductible.
+There are many different types of nonprofit organizations, and generally, a tax-exempt organization is not required to pay tax on its income and gifts, but not all could offer their donors a charitable tax deduction for their contributions.
+The fact that an organization has a “Tax ID Number” or provides a receipt that says “Keep This Receipt for Your Records” does not mean the organization is a charity, that it is tax-exempt, or that your donation is tax-deductible.
 A few tax-exempt organizations, most notably those given the Internal Revenue Code section 501(c)(3) tax-exempt status, are able to offer charitable tax deductions for your donations.
 If you are not sure whether your donation is tax-deductible, verify the charity’s 501(c)(3) status with the Attorney General’s website or the IRS website.

 - Consider the costs of gifts and merchandise Gifts you receive from a charity for your donation or charity fundraising events cost money and generally, these expenses are paid from donated funds.
 Also, the value of the goods and services you receive in exchange for your donation is not tax-deductible.
-Some charities sell merchandise online and claim that “100% of the proceeds” will benefit the charitable purpose – but this does not necessarily mean 100% of the sales price of the merchandise will go to charity, and the cost of the item can greatly reduce the value of your donation.
+Some charities sell merchandise online and claim that “100% of the proceeds” will benefit the charitable purpose – but this does not necessarily mean 100% of the sales price of the merchandise will go to charity, and the cost of the merchandise can greatly reduce the value of your donation.

 - File a complaint with the Attorney General’s Office If a fundraiser or telemarketer engages in abusive, coercive or threatening behavior, file a complaint with the Attorney General’s Office.
-Similarly, if you suspect that the charity is mismanaged or there has been a diversion of charitable assets, or that it is a sham charity, file a complaint.
+Similarly, if you suspect that the charity is mismanaged, that there has been a diversion of charitable assets, or that it is a sham charity, file a complaint.
 The complaint form is available online at www.oag.ca.gov/charities.

 Online Giving Tips

 Before donating online, also review the Attorney General’s Guide for Online Charitable Giving, and be aware of the following:

 - Be cautious of "look-alike" websites These fraudulent websites may have a slightly different web address (URL).
 Similar looking URLs are sometimes purchased to lure in would-be donors.
 These sites may ask for personal information or install harmful material onto your device.

-- Know where your donation is going Donations given online may not be restricted to the causes you support, and instead may support the charity’s general program.
-If you want your donation to benefit a specific charitable program – for example, disaster relief – you may need to contact the charity for instructions, rather than relying on the website “donate” button.
+- Know how your donation will be used Donations given online may not be restricted to the specific causes you support, and instead may support the charity’s general program.
+If you want your donation to benefit a specific charitable program – for example, disaster relief – you may need to contact the charity to give instructions, rather than relying on an online “donate” button.

 - Protect your inbox If you are not interested in getting emails, check the box that tells the charity that you do not want to receive future communications.

-- Watch out for scammers If you receive an email from an organization to which you have not previously donated, take extra precautions before clicking on any links.
+- Watch out for scammers If you receive an email from an organization to which you have never donated, take extra precautions before clicking on any links.

-- Research the charity yourself Don’t assume that charity recommendations on Facebook, blogs, or other social media sites have been vetted.
+- Research the charity yourself Don’t assume that charity recommendations on social media sites or blogs have been vetted.

-- Be wary of social network fundraising If you are planning to donate through a social network solicitation, find out what percentage is going to the charity, whether you will be charged a fee, or if a percentage of your donation will be paid to the platform website, and more.
+- Be wary of social network fundraising If you are planning to donate through a social network solicitation, find out what percentage is going to the charity, whether you will be charged a fee, if a percentage of your donation will be paid to the platform website, and more.
 See the Guide for Online Charitable Giving for more information.